sergey-koba-mobidev/tackle/README.md

 Note that `SERVICE_NAME` should be alphanumerical and dash.
 No underscore or dots are allowed by DNS parser.

 ## Thx
-Many thanks to [IFTTT/dash](https://github.com/IFTTT/dash) for mac version code.
+Many thanks to [IFTTT/dash](https://github.com/IFTTT/dash) for mac version code inspiration.